Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 www.flickr.com/photos/marsupilami92/37900177721/

-Confiture, jam or jelly, and or miel, honey, will be on the breakfast table.
+Confiture, Jam, Jelly and or Miel, honey – One or two will be on the breakfast table.

-Toast – Toast, also called pain grille may be on the table; at breakfast in a private home, toast is usually there when the bread is not really fresh.
+Toast – Toast, also called pain grillé, may be on the table.
+In a private home, the toast for breakfast will come from bread that is no longer fresh.

 Croissants